Noman3015237350/tneh-cloner/README.md

 3. Added more badges for better visibility
 4. Formatted badges in a row for better display
 5. Added GitHub stats badges
-6. Added view counter at the bottom
+6. Added view counter at the bottomTNEH